 While raw garlic is pungent and sharp, roasted garlic sheds its harshness.
-Instead, it’s sweet, rich and nuanced.
+It becomes rich, nuanced and slightly sweet.
 Here’s how to roast garlic.

 The same can be said of people.
 Given the right nurturing and knowledge, people can become so many wonderful things.
 As a parent, it’s my job to try to provide that nurturing and knowledge — and a little pressure too — to transform my little humans into good, productive members of society.
 It’s the biggest of jobs, and so important too.

 Beyond diamonds and children though, that miracle of nature — how something can transform under the right conditions — happens with food too.
 Like garlic.

 Raw garlic is pungent, spicy even and so sharp.
 It’s harsh, and not entirely pleasant on its own.
 But in foods — sauteed with veggies or marinara sauce, for instance, the harshness becomes an asset.
 It lends so much pleasant flavor to dishes.
 Aglio olio, where garlic is cooked in oil and then tossed with pasta, is pure comfort food.